The Gothic Quarter in Ciutat Vella

-The beautiful neighborhood known as the Gothic Quarter used to be the Roman village and thus vividly has some remnants of its glorious past.
+The beautiful neighbourhood known as the Gothic Quarter used to be the Roman village and thus vividly has some remnants of its glorious past.
 Barcelona is a city that organically combines echoes of the medieval and the modern architectures of this space.
 The Gothic Quarter is one of the most famous areas of the city, located in the heart of old Barcelona.
 It consists of randomly situated mazes of narrow streets; this area is infused with history and legends of a bygone era.
 This rather small but ample part of the city was built, mainly in the 14th-15th centuries on the site of the former settlements of the Roman Empire.

 What to See in the Gothic Quarter

 The narrow, winding streets in this area create quite a labyrinth and so if you’re heading somewhere; give yourself some time to get to your bearings!
 Be sure to always look up and around you or you may miss some of the best bits.
 Whilst strolling through this quarter, you will walk past the merchants’ palaces of Carrer Montcada, stand mesmerized by the watchtower of the Plaça del Rei or you can admire the cloisters and choir stalls of the stark yet imposing Gothic Cathedral.

 Shopping is also incredible in the Gothic Quarter, from the more commercial area of Calle Portal de L’Angel to all the little boutiques on Calle Avinyo.
-Make sure you walk around to experience all you can; the Gothic Quarter is perfect for that afternoon stroll.
-At the top of Las Ramblas, you will find Plaça Catalunya from where you can go onto Passeig de Gràcia, if your shopping tastes are slightly more designer orientated, or if you want to see Antoni Gaudí’s remarkable buildings.
+Make sure you walk around to experience all you can; the Gothic Quarter is perfect for an afternoon stroll.
+At the top of Las Ramblas you will find Plaça Catalunya where you can go onto Passeig de Gràcia, if your shopping tastes are slightly more designer orientated, or if you want to see Antoni Gaudí’s remarkable buildings.

 Where to eat Gothic Quarter

 You will be spoilt for choice of restaurants and bars, especially around Plaça Reial which is always packed day and night.
-The night-life in the Gothic Quarter is lively, to say the least and you will always find somewhere to have a drink or a dance.
+The night-life in the Gothic Quarter is lively to say the least and you will always find somewhere to have a drink or a dance.
 Calle Ferran, which is just to one side of Plaça Reial and leads up to Plaça Sant Jaume with its imposing government buildings, is also great for bars and cafes.
 The street petritxol is a very cool place to hang out.
 You will bump into two famous churros places here and many fine bakeries.
 The street is one minute away from La Rambla, and it is definitely worth an adventure.

 Where to live in the Gothic Quarter Barcelona

-In terms of location, the Gothic Quarter gives you excellent access to many of the city’s main attractions, being so close to La Rambla means that everything is within walking distance.
-In terms of accommodation in Barcelona, for your stay there are numerous, remarkable apartments available to rent for family holidays, visiting with a group of friends or even rooms for couples.
+In terms of location, the Gothic Quarter gives you excellent access to many of the city’s main attractions; being so close to La Rambla means that everything is within walking distance.
+In terms of accommodation in Barcelona, for your stay there are numerous, remarkable apartments available to rent for family holidays; visiting with a group of friends or even rooms for couples.
 There are endless advantages of living in the Gothic Quarter, from the beautiful historical sites to the buzzing nightlife; it’s the perfect holiday destination.

 Address: El Barri Gòtic Barcelona, Spain.

-Public transport: There are metro stops on both sides of the Gothic Quarter, there are 3 on Las Ramblas which runs up one side of the area, and on the other is Jaume I. However you are in the center of the city and many of the city’s attractions are a walk away.
+Public transport: There are metro stops on both sides of the Gothic Quarter, there are 3 on Las Ramblas which runs up one side of the area, and on the other is Jaume I. However you are in the centre of the city and many of the city’s attractions are a walk away.

 NOTE that once you cross Via Laetana, you are no longer in the Gothic Quarter.
 This is now La Ribera.